bleonardb3/DS_POT_02-07/Lab-1/README.md

 3. Add Data Assets to the catalog
 4. Search the catalog
 5. Edit/Review/Profile a Data Asset
-6. Set up access control features.
+6. Demonstrate access control features.
 7. Create and enforce policy (optional)
 8. Push the Data Assets to a project.